cgrindel/renovate_bzlmod_support/design.md

       - [Multiple version override]
       - [Non-registry overrides]
 - Registry Discovery
-  - Support parsing of `.bazelrc` and files imported in the `.bazelrc` looking for [--registry] flags.
+  1. Support parsing of `.bazelrc` and files imported in the `.bazelrc` looking for [--registry] flags.
-  - If no registry values are detected, default to the [Bazel Central Registry].
+  2. If no registry values are detected, default to a Renovate configuration value.
+  3. Otherwise, use the [Bazel Central Registry].
 - Bazel Module Release Detection
   - Detect new module versions when they are introduced to a module registry (e.g., [Bazel Central Registry]).